KristianOellegaard/django-saml-service-provider/README.md

 # django-saml-service-provider
 Easily let users sign in via SAML 2.0 to your django app.
-Based on python-saml and comes with a Onelogin.com provider, so you need to do very little work to get started.
+Based on python3-saml and comes with a Onelogin.com provider, so you need to do very little work to get started.

 [![Build Status](https://travis-ci.org/infoscout/django-saml-service-provider.svg?branch=master)](https://travis-ci.org/infoscout/django-saml-service-provider)